ticup/CloudTypes-paper/README.md

  1.4 *CArray*

- > The Array declaration function.
+ > The Array declaration function (see CloudType API's: 1.
+CArray/CEntity declaration).

  1.5 **CEntity**

- > The CEntity declaration function.
+ > The Entity declaration function (see CloudType API's: 1.
+CArray/CEntity declaration).

 2. **CloudTypeServer**

-  2.1 *declare(name, cloudtype)*
+  2.1 *declare(name, type)*

   > Declares a variable with given name of given type.
 Can only be executed before publish and is used to set up the schema.